Sujayweb3master/html-css-practice/README.md

 # html-css-practice
-A platform to learn html and css by practising!!!!.
+A platform to learn html and css by practicing!!!!.